Gilt-edged securities: Gilt strips

 Many gilts can be "stripped" into their individual cash flows, namely interest (the periodic coupon payments) and principal (the ultimate repayment of the investment) which can be traded separately as zero-coupon gilts, or gilt strips.
+This allows investors to obtain specific cash-flow profiles and helps in constructing term structures of interest rates.
 For example, a ten-year gilt can be stripped to make 21 separate securities: 20 strips based on the coupons, which are entitled to just one of the half-yearly interest payments; and one strip entitled to the redemption payment at the end of the ten years.
 The title "Separately Traded and Registered Interest and Principal Securities" was created as a reverse acronym for "strips".

-The UK gilt strip market started in December 1997.
-Gilts can be reconstituted from all of the individual strips.
-By the end of 1999, there were 11 strippable gilts in issue in the UK totalling £116 billion.
-According to the 2021 DMO's GEMM Guidebook, only certain institutions, GEMMs, the DMO and the Bank of England are permitted to strip or reconstitute eligible gilts.
+The UK gilt strip market was introduced in December 1997.
+Under the strip facility, only certain gilts designated as "strippable" are eligible to be stripped into, and reconstituted from, their component cash flows.
+Stripping and reconstitution take place within the CREST settlement system, and participation is largely confined to institutions such as gilt-edged market makers (GEMMs) and other professional investors.

+By the early 2000s, a substantial volume of gilts had been stripped, amounting to more than £100 billion of nominal stock and representing a significant share of eligible issues.
+The strips market continues to provide a specialised segment of the gilt market, used by investors who require precise timing of cash flows or who are active in managing interest rate risk along the yield curve.